andy-byers/CalicoDB/DESIGN.md

 ## Overflow Chains
 Currently, Calico DB allows insertion of arbitrary values, but places a limit on the key size.
-If a record has total payload size that is greater than what is allowed, the excess portion of the value field is copied to one or more overflow pages.
+If a record has total payload size that is too large, the excess portion of the value field is copied to one or more overflow pages.
 The cell made from this record will then store the first page ID in the overflow chain in its `Overflow ID` header field.
 Note that no part of the key is ever transferred to an overflow page: every key must be entirely embedded in the node that it belongs to.
-This makes traversing the B-tree easier (we don't have to read additional pages to find keys) and doesn't mess up the page cache.
+This makes traversing the B<sup>+</sup>-tree easier (we don't have to read additional pages to find keys) and doesn't mess up the page cache.

+[//]: # (TODO: Now that we're using a simplified 2Q page cache, the cache won't get messed up unless we read the page
+               again while it is in the FIFO queue.
+We should be able to have arbitrary length keys, potentially spanning multiple overflow pages, without affecting the cache too much.)

 ## Write-Ahead Log (WAL)
 TODO